ericauld/cutlass/media/docs/gemm_api_3x.md

 ## Collective API

 A Collective is "the largest collection of threads onto which mma atoms and copy atoms are tiled."

+EA: I feel they're relying on the word "tiled", but not asking what that
+    connotes, nor whether the thing it connotes is actually true.

 That is, it is the largest number of threads in a grid that can cooperate by leveraging hardware features for accelerated communication and synchronization.
 These hardware features include

-EA: Can cooperate **by leveraging hardware features**...not sure I get that exactly
+EA: So I guess the coordination between workers occurring in the kernel layer
+    (where there are no data dependencies) does not leverage hardware features.

 * asynchronous array copy (e.g., from global memory to shared memory);

 * MMA instructions for small tiles that live in shared memory;

 * synchronization operations for clusters, thread blocks, and/or warps; and/or

+EA: OK, here it sounds like CTAs in the same cluster can cooperate using policy in the collective layer.

 * hardware acceleration (such as barriers) for ensuring that data dependencies between asynchronous operations are met.